-Do you have an idea for a project to improve conditions for miners of tin, tantalum, tungsten or gold (3TG) in conflict area’s?
-The European Partnership for Responsible Minerals offers financial support for activities that aim to improve responsible mining practices in Conflict and High Risk Areas (CAHRAs).
+Do you have an idea for a project to improve conditions for miners of tin, tantalum, tungsten, lithium, natural graphite, cobalt, copper, or nickel in conflict area’s?
+The European Partnership for Responsible Minerals offers financial support for activities that aim to improve responsible mining practices in conflict-affected and high risk areas (CAHRAs).

 Who can apply?